IntegrierBar/InverseMagneticBillards/README.md

 The control center for the phase space allows for 3 different methods of creating new trajectories.

 For individual trajectories the color can be chosen with the color selector "Trajectory Color".
-The checkmark "Trajectory Drawn in Regular Space" decides whether the spawned trajectories should also be drawn in regular space.
+The checkmark "Trajectory Drawn in Ambient Space" decides whether the spawned trajectories should also be drawn in ambient space.

 ##### 1. On Click
 After pressing the button left clickin inside the phase space will create a new trajectory with those coordinates.